ms/buildtogether.tech/important/index.md

 Take minutes.
 :   Someone other than the moderator should take point-form notes about the most
     important information that was shared, and about every decision that was made or every task that was assigned to someone.
-This should be a rotating duty among members.
+This responsibility should rotate each meeting so that everyone has to take a turn; otherwise, as discussed in <span x="teams"></span>, the burden will fall unfairly on some people.

 End early.
 :   If the meeting is scheduled for 10:00--11:00, aim to end at 10:50 to give